nomemory/andreinc-site/_posts/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb.md

 All the streams (`carLocations`, `policeLocations` and `policeStops`) are receiving input events, and in the same time when you select data from them, they `emit changes`.

-`C1`, `C2` and `P1` are care movement events that are having the same `location`, of course, their timestamp differs.
+`C1`, `C2` and `P1` are car movement events that have the same `location`; of course, their timestamp differs.

 When `policeStops` is created by joining `carLocations` and `policeLocations`, (`C1`,`P1`) and (`C2`,`P1`) are aggregated together, and they become events for the `policeStops` stream.

-`WITHIN 10 SECONDS` means that the events should happen in a frame of 10 seconds, so that they can be joined.
+`WITHIN 10 SECONDS` means that the events should happen in a frame of 10 seconds so that they can be joined.

 # Initialising the environment

-All in all, to initialise our environment for running the [carsandpolice](https://github.com/nomemory/carsandpolice) app, the "DDL" script can be found [here](https://github.com/nomemory/carsandpolice/blob/main/ksqldb-create-schema.sql):
+All in all, to initialize our environment for running the [carsandpolice](https://github.com/nomemory/carsandpolice) app, the "DDL" script can be found [here](https://github.com/nomemory/carsandpolice/blob/main/ksqldb-create-schema.sql):

 ```sql
 CREATE STREAM carLocations (profileId VARCHAR, color VARCHAR, hasPapers BOOLEAN, location VARCHAR)